 The odds of this happening though are not as high as the motorist having what I call a “normal puncture”,

-“With certain types of punctures in the tread area, the Bridgestone Run-Flat technology tyres may be repaired subject to certain conditions (Depending on how far and at what speed the car was driven after the puncture).
-Please consult your nearest RFT authorized dealer to have yours inspected.
+“With certain types of punctures in the tread area, the Bridgestone Runflat Tyres technology tyres may be repaired subject to certain conditions (depending on how far and at what speed the car was driven after the puncture).
+Please consult your nearest RFT-authorised dealer to have yours inspected.

 carbon dust or creasing and cracking on the inside of the casing.
-If we are not sure we would always fit a new tyre.
+If we are not sure, we will always fit a new tyre.